Additional fees may be charged for resits, writing up, extensions and re-submission of work

 Please be advised that in order for your status to change to ‘writing up’, you must have had your PhD status confirmed no less than 12 months prior to your minimum completion date.
 Part time students must have submitted a full first draft of their thesis to their department, and the department confirm this to the PG Fees Officer.
 If these criteria are met, students will be automatically moved to ‘writing up’ once they have reached their minimum date.

-If a postgraduate taught student requires an extension of anything beyond three months, they will be liable for an extension fee.
+If a postgraduate taught student requires an extension, they will be liable for an extension fee.
 This fee will cover any period up to 12 months, after which a further fee will be due.